About your newborn’s first week of life

 Your baby will close his hands involuntarily in the grasp reflex and will startle at sudden loud noises.
 He’s also likely to have sudden jerky movements while asleep.

 Bonding and communicating in the first week of life

 Your newborn recognises your voice – after all, she has been listening to you from inside the womb for the past nine months.
 You can communicate with your newborn using your voice, touch, sight and smell.

 Your baby will have his own ways of communicating with you using his behaviour – even though he can’t smile just yet.
-During this first week, you’ll start getting to know your baby’s body language.
+During this first week, you’ll start getting to know your baby’s cues and body language.

 Lots of gentle touch, cuddling, smiling and gazing will help your baby feel safe and secure with you.
 This helps to promote bonding and attachment and healthy development.
 It’s also good for your baby’s brain development.